171 Multiple Comparisons and Corrections

 \[ \mathrm{FDR} = \frac{m_0}{m} \, q \le q . \]

-The factor \(m_0 / m\) shows the procedure is slightly conservative when some alternatives are true, since the realized FDR is below the nominal \(q\).
-The guarantee also holds under a condition called positive regression dependence, which covers many practical cases such as one-sided tests with positively correlated statistics.
-Under arbitrary dependence the bound degrades by the harmonic factor \(H_m = \sum_{i=1}^m 1/i \approx \ln m + 0.577\), giving the Benjamini-Yekutieli variant that uses the threshold \(\frac{k}{m H_m} q\).
+The guarantee also holds under a condition called positive regression dependence on the subset of true nulls (PRDS), proved by Benjamini and Yekutieli.
+Informally, PRDS holds when the true-null statistics tend to move together with any test statistic in a monotone way, which covers many practical cases such as one-sided tests with non-negatively correlated Gaussian statistics.
+Under arbitrary dependence, with no structure assumed at all, the bound degrades by the harmonic factor \(H_m = \sum_{i=1}^m 1/i \approx \ln m + 0.577\), giving the Benjamini-Yekutieli variant that uses the threshold \(\frac{k}{m H_m} q\).
+For \(m = 1000\) the harmonic factor is roughly \(7.5\), a substantial penalty, so one prefers plain BH whenever positive dependence can be argued and reserves Benjamini-Yekutieli for genuinely adversarial dependence.

 171.4.4 4.4 An Adjusted p-Value View